tanisha1112/tanisha1112.github.io/index.md

   image:  "/images/banner3.png"
 ---

+Hi!
 I'm Tanisha Khurana, an electronics and communication engineer interested in IOT, computer vision and deep learning.I love to think about the intersection of both hardware and software and leveraging both to create something useful.

 I am currently based in Delhi, India and I'm always looking for opportunities to work with passionate people on shared goals, whether it be creative, personal or professional projects!